joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-10-13-Tossing-Coins.md

 ## Solution

 We will rely on the computer, but not for random, Monte Carlo simulations.
 Each of the three problems can be solved exactly by specifying a [recurrence relation](https://en.wikipedia.org/wiki/Recurrence_relation), and repeatedly deducing unknown values of a function from known values.
-While this provides a recipe for an exact calculation, it is much to complicated a procedure for pen and paper, so we will rely on the computer to calculate expectations to high precision.
+While this provides a recipe for an exact calculation, it is much too complicated a procedure for pen and paper, so we will rely on the computer to calculate expectations to high precision.

 A _state_ of the game is a pair $(t,m,y)$ where there have been $t$ tosses, I have $m$ and you have $y$ points.
 All of $t$, $m$, and $i$ are positive integers with $t\leq 100$ and $x+y \leq 200$.  $E(t,m,y)$ is my expected number of wins if it's my turn and the game is now in state $(t,m,y)$, supposing we both play optimally.
 We start with: